 A survey on small businesses and their accounting habits showed that 60 percent of entrepreneurs felt that they did not have the required skills to manage their financial flow.
 Unfortunately, a proximately 82 percent of startups will fail because their cash flow is negative.
-The negative flow is attributed to failure to monitor daily financial activities because it is expensive to hire an Accountant.
+The negative flow is attributed to failure to monitor daily financial activities.
 It eventually leads to the collapse of most businesses by the 5th to the 10th year.

 Financial experts insist on keeping a balance sheet to monitor your assets, liabilities, and equity position.
 The information generated by the balance sheet will help an entrepreneur to make prudent financial decisions for the business.